 You are here

-History, science, art and culture live at these DC sites
+History, science, art and culture live at these free attractions in Washington, DC.

 Museums farther than the eye can see

 Collectively called the Smithsonian Institution, the world-renowned museum and research complex consists of 17 museums and galleries in Washington, DC, as well as the National Zoo.
 From the origins of man at the Natural History Museum to the future of space travel at the Air and Space Museum (and its bigger sister facility, the Udvar-Hazy Center), Smithsonian museums are a guide to the most fascinating aspects of our world.
 The museums contain nearly 140 million objects, works of art and specimens altogether.
 And the best part: you won’t have to pay a penny to experience it as admission is free at every location.

 At the center of it all is the Smithsonian Institution Building, better known as ‘The Castle’.
 The vital information point makes for a perfect meet-up spot, and its America’s Treasure Chest exhibit inspires all with a sneak peek at the types of artifacts displayed in all of the museums.
 Don’t leave without paying your respects at the crypt of English scientist James Smithson, who, upon his death, gave every last penny he had to establish the Smithsonian Institution.

 Many of the museums are located on the National Mall and are easily accessible by Metro.
 In fact, the Smithsonian has its own Metro stop on the Orange and Blue lines.
 There are others scattered throughout Washington, DC (the National Zoo in Woodley Park and the Postal Museum near Union Station), and even one in Virginia (at the Udvar-Hazy Center).